Conformal bandits: bringing statistical validity and reward efficiency under weak arm separability: Small-Gap Regime Case Study: Conformal Bandits for Portfolio Allocation

 Table~\ref{tab:partial_info_portfolio_problem} provids a detailed comparison in terms of classical financial performance metrics: total return, Sharpe ratio, Max Drawdown, and Calmar ratio.
 These metrics jointly summarise both profitability and risk: total return captures overall growth, the Sharpe ratio adjusts returns for volatility, maximum drawdown reflects vulnerability to large losses, and the Calmar ratio evaluates return relative to worst-case drawdowns.
 A more detailed description can be found in \cite{bacon2022_risk_adjusted}.
-These results reinforce the graphical evidence provided in Fig~\ref{fig:cum_returns}.
+These results reinforce the graphical evidence provided in Panel (a) of Figure~\ref{fig:cum_returns_and_absolute_gaps}.
 Specifically, the {\it Regime-Aware CP} policy delivers by far the highest total return and Sharpe ratio, while maintaining the lowest drawdown and the highest Calmar ratio.
-Similarly, all regime-aware policies, including the {\it Regime-Aware MV-UCB1}, substantially outperforms its stationary counterpart.
+Similarly, {\it Regime-Aware MV-UCB1} substantially outperforms its stationary counterpart.
 By contrast, stationary strategies exhibit markedly lower risk-adjusted performance, with \ref{eq:cp_ucb} being the strongest among them, still significantly behind the regime-aware methods.